Residual Kolmogorov-Arnold Network for Enhanced Deep Learning: Experiments

 \subsection{Results on CIFAR-100 and Food-101}

-CIFAR-100 ($\text{32}\!\times \!\text{32}$) contains 50,000 training and 10,000 validation images across 100 classes, with 600 samples per class.
-Food-101 has 101,000 food images evenly distributed across 101 categories, in which each category is made up of 750 training and 250 validation images that vary in size and resolution.
-We re-scale the images to the size of $\text{128}\!\times \!\text{128}$, $\text{224}\!\times \!\text{224}$, respectively, and report the results for each model in terms of top-1 accuracy.
+CIFAR-100 (32$\times$32) contains 50,000 training and 10,000 test images across 100 classes (600 samples per class).
+Food-101 has 101,000 food images evenly distributed across 101 categories, where each category consists of 750 training and 250 test images varying in size.
+The images are re-scaled to the size of 128$\times$128, 224$\times$224, respectively.

-As detailed in \cref{tab:acc_cifar}, the addition of RKAN presents consistent performance improvements in both CIFAR-100 and Food-101 when compared to the baseline architectures.
-One interesting fact we observe on the CIFAR-100 dataset is that deeper variants within the same model family can be more prone to overfitting.
-For example, both ResNet-101 and DenseNet-169 contain considerably more layers than their smaller variants, ResNet-50 and DenseNet-121, but they are outperformed in terms of top-1 accuracy.
-When augmented with the RKAN module, however, they are not only able to retain their expected superior performance compared to their shallower counterparts, but also achieve an accuracy gain of 1.12\% and 0.84\% (versus the baseline models).
-The results again demonstrate the module's ability to alleviate overfitting problems where models are trained on datasets with limited samples and further strengthen our hypothesis that RKAN excels at small-scale datasets.
+As detailed in \Cref{tab:acc_cifar}, the addition of RKAN displays consistent performance improvements in both CIFAR-100 and Food-101 when compared to the baseline architectures.
+We observe on CIFAR-100, deeper variants within the same model family are more prone to overfitting and instability.
+For example, DenseNet-169 (12.65 million parameters) has more layers than DenseNet-121 (7.06 million parameters), but it is outmatched in terms of accuracy.
+When augmented with the RKAN module, RKAN-DenseNet-169 is not only able to retain its expected superior performance compared to its smaller variant, but also achieves an accuracy gain of 0.84\% (vs. baseline version).
+In addition, \Cref{tab:modern_comparison} shows that the RKAN-augmented models achieve state-of-the-art performance on CIFAR-100, against Vision Transformers, modern ConvNets, and also other enhanced architectures.
+RKAN-ResNet-101 (shortened: RKANet-101) outperforms all other ``enhanced versions" of 101 layers, or models with similar complexity.
+RKANet-101-6$\times$L improves the result further by 1.95\%, outperforming even PyramidNet-200 by 0.33\%.
+This showcases our module's ability to regularize the network and improve model capacity, strengthening our theory again that RKAN excels at small-scale datasets.

-On CIFAR-100, the average performance improvement is 0.88\%, where larger networks, such as RegNetY-32GF, DenseNet-201, and ResNet-101 can achieve gains well over 1\%.
-Food-101, which contains more and higher resolution images, also follows a similar trend where larger networks mostly dominate the gains in accuracy.
-Despite its raw size and reduced tendency to overfit compared to CIFAR-100, Food-101 is still able to achieve an average performance improvement of 0.70\%.
+On CIFAR-100, the average accuracy gain from RKAN for all tested models is 1.04\%, where larger networks, such as RegNetY-32GF, DenseNet-201, and GCNet-101, achieve gains noticeably above 1\%.
+Food-101, which contains more and higher resolution images, also follows a similar trend.
+Despite its reduced tendency to overfit and higher absolute accuracy ceilings on baseline models ($>$\:90\%), Food-101 still achieves an average accuracy improvement of 0.76\%.

-\paragraph*{Model Stability.} We find that the implementation of the RKAN block can also stabilize model performance.
-The coefficient of variation (CV) is used to measure the stability among validation accuracies between epochs, defined as:
+We find the implementation of RKAN also stabilizes model performance.
+The coefficient of variation (CV), is a metric used to measure the stability among test accuracies between epochs over a training run, defined as $\frac{\sigma}{\mu}\times100\%$.